technative-academy/tfs-demos/react-challenge/react-challenge.md

 ```

-#### index.js
+#### index.jsx

-Now we have a file for our routes, we can add the router to our `index.js` file - note that we have replaced the `Root` component that we had here before:
+Now we have a file for our routes, we can add the router to our `index.jsx` file - note that we have replaced the `Root` component that we had here before:

 ```jsx
 import React from "react";